About the Chief

 Also during his tenure as chief, the Covington Police Department was the IACP/Motorola Webber Seavey Award Winner for Excellence in Law Enforcement in 2002, becoming the first agency in Georgia to win the award.
 He served as the SACOP/IACP representative in 2002-2003 and served on the IACP Elections Committee and as Special Advisor to the Executive Board.
 He also served on the IACP Conference Committee from 2006-2008.

-As one to the very few law enforcement executives to be selected to participate in Leadership Georgia Chief Cotton was a member of the Leadership Georgia Class of 2006.
+As one of the very few law enforcement executives to be selected to participate in Leadership Georgia Chief Cotton was a member of the Leadership Georgia Class of 2006.
 His involvement in and service to the community truly shows just how much he cares about Covington and Newton County.
 He served on the Leadership Newton County Advisory Committee from 1996 – 2002.
 He served as the Chairman of Leadership Newton County in 1996 and the Steering Committee in 1995.
 He has served on the Board of Directors of the Covington-Newton County Chamber of Commerce.

 He has been a member of the Rotary Club in Covington since 1997 and is a Paul Harris Fellow and the recipient of the Covington Rotary Club’s Rotarian of the Year award for 2012.
 In 2015 he was named the “Robert Stubbs Guardian of Ethics” recipient for District 6910.
 He served as Covington Rotary Club’s President 2016-17.